exonum/exonum-doc/src/get-started/light-client.md

 As mentioned above, Exonum light client uses Protobuf as data serialization format.
 For this purpose [protobufjs][protobufjs-lib] library is applied.
-With this library you can describe data either through `.proto` files or with the help of the reflection method.
+With this library you can describe data either through `.proto` files or with the help of the built-in reflection methods.

 The first method presupposes that the transaction schema is initially defined in a `.proto` file.
-And then a corresponding `.js` file is generated out of said `.proto` file.
+And then a corresponding `.js` file called stub is generated out of said `.proto` file.

 In the reflection method the .proto definitions are directly reflected in JavaScript.